mosi-arch/research/Mathematics/01-prime-number-cryptography.md

 y = primeGeneratorRandom(52 digit)
 // r is rsa
 r = x * y
-// z is encrypted rsa
+// z is like encrypted gpg
 z = hash(r)
 ```
 security details: rsa made by prime numbers lentgh must be 2^2048 to not cracking in this decade (2020 to 2030)\